ComunidadBioInfo/cdsbsource/content/es/home/events.md

 weight = 40  # Order that this section will appear.

 title = "Eventos"
-subtitle = "Talleres organizados por la CDSB"
+subtitle = "Talleres a futuro organizados por la CDSB"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.